 Successful completion of Capstone I with a grade of C or better and an approved proposal are required prior to registering for Capstone II.
 Learn about the Capstone Project.

 In consultation with their advisors, students in all concentrations will distribute their degree hours beyond the Liberal Studies Seminars, Conduct of Inquiry courses, Concentrations, and Capstone Project in courses that will complement their academic, professional, and personal goals.
-In most cases, students complete 24 to 27 elective credit hours in order to meet the 120 credit hours required to complete the BIS degree.
+In most cases, students complete 24 elective credit hours in order to meet the 120 credit hours required to complete the BIS degree.

 The information contained on this web site is for informational purposes only.
 The Undergraduate Record and Graduate Record represent the official repository for academic program requirements.